 SIF_MaxBufferSize and StudentRecordExchangeData

 The minimum SIF_MaxBufferSize recommended for SIF Zone Services is 64K.
 In order for service messages to packetize StudentRecordExchangeData elements, the buffer size used must be large enough to accommodate the largest element of that object.
 StudentRecordPackage objects in particular can be larger than 64K if they contain Base64-encoded binary files such as photographs and documents that are transmitted with a student’s transcript or records.

+ExtendedParameters

+Each service method defined here accepts a minimum of three input parameters: StudentId, SendingAgencyId, and ReceivingAgencyId.
+While these parameters are sufficient for all implementations to identify the student and agencies involved in a student record exchange, systems may need to be able to convey additional vendor-specific parameters.
+The optional ExtendedParameters element can be used for this purpose.